rocky3xr/docs/_build/html/_sources/masternodes_basic/setupoverview.rst.txt

 * Static IP addresses are also harder to get for residential users or they cost extra money.

-* You could loose out on MasterNode rewards if your node loses connectivity due to an Internet outage.
+* You could loose out on MasterNode rewards if your node loses connectivity due to an Internet or computer outage.

 * Running old PCs and Laptops at home also costs energy, creates noise and they can be a fire risk when running 24/7.

 * Your IP address can be traced back to your home, therefore it is unsafe.
 This gives potential thieves and hackers a target.

-**Recommendation:** Get a $5 a month Linux VPS from a provider such as Digital Ocean, Vultr, or AWS and save yourself from the possible loss of revinue when your home Internet or computer goes down.
+**Recommendation:** Get a $5 a month Linux VPS from a provider such as Digital Ocean, Vultr, or AWS and save yourself from the possible loss of revenue when your home Internet or home computer goes down.